Who, what and where are we going from here?

-The Scottish University Land Unit (SULU) has been set up to encourage law students across Scotland to take an active interest in land reform, community empowerment, and community rights in respect of land; and, working in partnership with the Development Trusts Association Scotland (DTAS) and the Community Ownership Support Service (COSS), to provide practical support to community bodies looking to exercise these rights.
+In 2018, the Scottish University Land Unit (SULU) was set up to encourage law students across Scotland to take an active interest in land reform, community empowerment, and community rights in respect of land.
+Throughout the year, this ran as pilot with the University of Aberdeen, with a dedicated band of 12 students working in partnership with the Development Trusts Association Scotland (DTAS) and the Community Ownership Support Service (COSS) to provide practical support to community bodies looking to exercise these rights.

 Ultimately, it is envisaged that student membership of SULU will be open to anyone enrolled at a Scottish University in a suitable degree or diploma programme and at a suitable stage of study.
 The three qualifying categories are: undergraduate LLB students in second year or above; accelerated LLB students (in either year); and DPLP students.